jaythecree8tor/jaythecree8tor/README.md

 - 🔭 With my current project, developers will be able to take notes and share them with other DEVS and the community.
 It would contain unique characteristics needed by a developer when taking notes....
 - 💪 I'm searching for chances to learn, connect with others, and exchange ideas.
 - 🌱 I'm presently learning about full-stack web development.
-- 🎮 You can catch me on call of duty@(noob_HUB) that's where i am when i take breaks 🤭
+- 🎮 You can catch me on call of duty @noob_HUB:) that's where i am when i take breaks 🤭

 ## Languages i use